LostXine/LLaRA/README.md

 2. **Finetune a LLaVA Model**:

-   To start finetuning a LLaVA model, refer to the instructions in [train-llava](./train-llava/README.md).
+   To start finetuning an LLaVA model, refer to the instructions in [train-llava](./train-llava/README.md).

 3. **Evaluate the Trained Model**: